-Undressing the ingredients in mascara:
+Undressing the ingredients in mascara

-- Paraben: Parabens are used in mascara in order to avoid any bacteria from infecting the mascara formula.
+Parabens are used in mascara in order to avoid any bacteria from infecting the mascara formula.
 Sounds innocent enough right?
 Well, paraben being a preservative and endocrine disruptor does all kinds of crazy stuff to your hormones.
 According to Doctor Philippa Darbre from the University of Reading in the United Kingdom, high concentrations of paraben have been found in breast cancer tumors.

 Is it Safe When You are Buying it?

-Honestly, there really is no harm in buying this stuff since the danger would be in the application.
+Honestly, there is no harm in buying this stuff since the danger would be in the application.
 However you have to consider certain things like your kids at home.
-Sure, you may change your mind about a certain product because it has the above-mentioned ingredients so technically you’re in the clear.
+Sure, you may change your mind about a certain product because it has the ingredients mentioned above so technically you’re in the clear.

 Is it Safe When you Use it?

-So if you really have mascara you are dying to try and you are a bit hesitant because of the possible side effect then we would advise you to do a patch test on your hand first before applying it to an area that is sensitive like the eye area.
+So if you really have good mascara that you are dying to try but are a bit hesitant because of the possible side effects, then we would advise you to do a patch test on your hand first before applying mascara to an area that is sensitive, like the eye area.

 Another option would also be to go green!
 The great thing about science and technology nowadays is the fact that there are so many organic options, even makeup!
 Organic mascaras are not only safe but are also cheaper.
 They offer ingredients that are natural antioxidants.
 They can do everything your mascara can but without the harmful toxins.

 Is it Safe When You are Removing it?

-Not only because they do such a good job and at it or that they are so much cheaper than your usual run of the mill eye makeup remover, but because they don’t have any toxic ingredients that could react with the possibly toxic ingredients in mascara.
+Not only because they do such a good job at it or because they are so much cheaper than your usual run of the mill eye makeup remover, but because they don’t have any toxic ingredients that could react with the possibly toxic ingredients in mascara.

-The best advice we could give you is to be cautious at to do your research before trying new mascara, of course don’t forget to do the proper patch tests.
+The best advice we could give you is to be cautious at to do your research before trying new mascara, of course, don’t forget to do the proper patch tests.
 And as we said, maybe shifting to a more organic route could just be the answer you are looking for.